The-Advent-Project/offseason-2022/contents/home.md

 ## Raising money for causes that matter.

-Since our first calendar in 2019, The Advent Project has raised over $9,000 for nonprofit organizations dedicated to social and environmental justice.
+Since our first calendar in 2019, The Advent Project has raised $9,158 for nonprofit organizations dedicated to social and environmental justice.

 ### We've been honored to work with a few outstanding organizations, including: